pablod/pubnub-connector/README.md

-Mule pubnub Cloud Connector
+Mule PubNub Cloud Connector
 ===========================

 PubNub is an Internet-Wide Messaging Service for Real-time Web and Mobile apps and games.
 PubNub is a massively scalable Real-time Bidirectional Messaging Service in the Cloud.
         This connector supports version 3 of the PubNub REST API.
 PubNub is a freemium service where users get 5,000 messages per day for free.
 For more information go to PubNub: http://pubnub.com

 Installation
 ------------